 Lower Payout / Income Stream in Retirement

-There are several variables that determine what the annuity will pay out each month.
-And that amount will likely be lower than monthly payments from a pension or 401(k).
+Several variables determine what the annuity will pay out each month, and the amount will likely be lower than monthly payments from a pension or 401(k).
 The key takeaway here is that the client will receive guaranteed, regular payments in retirement.
 Present this as a classic “risk vs. reward” scenario.
 One solution might offer higher monthly payments but could leave the client at risk of outliving that income.
 An annuity that includes a Lifetime Benefit Rider will eliminate that risk and provide a lifetime stream of cash.
 Some annuities now allow the retiree to pass on any unused balance to a beneficiary upon death.
 This is also a good time to present solutions that combine an annuity with life insurance, pension, and/or Social Security benefits.

 These are just a handful of objections and misconceptions you’ll encounter when discussing annuity-based retirement plans.
-This is a complex financial product that comes with multiple variables and options.
-Hesitation and scrutiny are to be expected.
+Annuities are complex financial products that come with multiple variables and options; hesitation and scrutiny are to be expected.
 The best way to overcome these barriers is to educate the client to the best of your ability.
 Keep in mind that this is a lot of information for someone to take in during an hour-long appointment.
 Sending them home with materials they can read through might be the key to conversion here.

 Our consumer-facing Annuity Basics guide is the perfect resource to help with client objections and misconceptions.
 Created with your clients and prospects in mind, Annuity Basics gives a comprehensive and easy-to-read overview of the role annuities play in a financially secure retirement plan.
 Share these downloadable materials with clients to give them the knowledge and confidence to have a productive conversation about annuities.

 The guide comes as part of the IAMS 2022 Annuity Awareness Month Sales Kit.
 This valuable kit also includes: